Punjabi Egg Curry (Anda Curry)

 Fry The Eggs

-Wipe the peeled eggs with a kitchen towel and prick them with a fork all over.
-If you don’t wipe the eggs, they will splutter a lot while frying because of the moisture in them.
+Wipe the peeled eggs with a kitchen towel and prick them with a fork.
+If you don’t wipe the eggs, they will splutter a lot while frying because of their moisture.
 Pricking also helps while frying.

 Heat 2 tablespoon oil in a medium skillet over medium-high heat.